-Notes 2 and 7 and the Required Supplementary Information to the City's Annual Financial Report for fiscal year 2011 contains further information regarding the City Pension and other post-employment benefit obligations.
-See Appendix "C"- 2011 Annual Financial Report of the City, Note 2-Deposits and Investments, pages 41-43 therein; Note 7-Pension Plans and Postretirement Healthcare, pages 54-63 therein; and Required Supplementary Information, pages 73 and 76-77 therein.
+Note 7 to the City's Annual Financial Report for fiscal year 2011 contains further information regarding the City Pension and other post-employment benefit obligations.
+See Appendix "C"- 2011 Annual Financial Report of the City, Note 7-Pension Plans and Postretirement Healthcare, pages 54-63 therein.
 The information contained therein is current as of the date stated, and there has been no material adverse change in the financial information contained therein from the date stated.